Last Updated on February 24, 2022

 I’m obsessed with Paris, no doubt.
 Any photo shot in Paris is like magic; you’re instantly transported there as soon as you see the Eiffel Tower or the city’s romantic architecture.
-They also make for the perfect opportunity to make jaws drop on your Instagram – if done right with these tips!
-Make sure you don’t miss the best places to get iconic and chic pictures in Paris that everyone will be jealous of!
+Taking pictures in Paris also makes for the perfect opportunity to make jaws drop on your Instagram – if done right with these picture-taking tips and instagrammable Paris locations!
+Don’t miss the best places to get iconic and chic pictures in Paris that everyone will be jealous of!

 This post does contain affiliate links, where if you make a purchase through that link, at no extra cost to you, I may receive a small commission to help support this blog!
 If you would like to read my full disclosure, it is here.

-Things to Keep in Mind For Pictures in Paris
+Things to Keep in Mind For Taking the Best Pictures in Paris

 - None of these photos would look nearly as good if I didn’t edit them with professional software.